Milnor fibre boundary of a non-isolated surface singularity: The second specific feature: the graphs

 By plumbing calculus, one can blow down twice 1--curves, and also one may delete the $\circleddash$'s.
-The result is a possible graph of $\partial F$.
-(This is not the `normal form' of \cite{neumann}, the interested reader may transform it easily to get a graph with all Euler numbers negative.
-But even if we pass to the normal form, the intersection matrix will not be negative definite, its index will be $(-12,+1)$.)
+This possible graph of $\partial F$ is not the `normal form' of \cite{neumann}, the interested reader may transform it easily to get a graph with all Euler numbers negative.
+But even if we pass to the normal form, the intersection matrix will not be negative definite, its index will be $(-12,+1)$.

 Notice that $\partial F$ is a rational homology sphere.
 In fact, it is easy to verify that $H_1(\partial F,\Z)=\Z_5$. \end{example}

 As a consequence of the above discussion, we get: